-We have shared with viewers on several occasions in the past what the Advertising Standards Agency says osteopaths and chiropractors are allowed to treat, and it does change periodically based on new evidence and things like that.
-For example, when we first did this, chiropractors, and you know, I've always maintained that there is a huge, huge overlap between chiropractors and osteopaths, so pretty much we treat the same things, but chiropractors were not allowed to say they could treat sciatica, but osteopaths were, which was complete nonsense, but fortunately, that's now changed.
+We have we have shared with viewers on several occasions in the past what the Advertising Standards Agency says osteopaths and chiropractors are allowed to treat and it does change periodically based on new evidence and things like that.
+For example, when we first did this chiropractors, and you know, I, I've always maintained that for there is a huge, huge overlap between chiropractors and osteopaths.
+So pretty much we treat the same things.
+But chiropractors were not allowed to say they could treat sciatica but osteopaths were, which was complete nonsense.
+But fortunately, that's now changed.
 But we've shared that in the past.
-And we'll share it again tomorrow when I send out your slide handout.
-But what I've been very clear in my advice to people is, if the Advertising Standards Agency says you must not say something, then you can't do it.
-If the Advertising Standards Agency is less clear about it and what they say is you mustn't say anything unless you've got evidence to support it, well, you might choose to determine that your own experience constitutes evidence, which I suspect they wouldn't accept that, I know the answer to this question, but I'm choosing my word carefully.
-They might choose that that's not sufficient, but all they can do is tell you to take it down from your website, they can't do anything else.
-So to some extent, I would be quite liberal with what I said on my own website, as long as I had checked that it wasn't forbidden by the Advertising Standards Agency.
-And that doesn't mean to say we can't just go to extremes, but there are things you can say which I think we're all frightened about.
-Because lots of people, as you say, more chiropractors than osteopaths, but both professions were hit quite nastily by the whole Simon Singh persecution of manual therapists, for whatever reason he did that.
+And we'll share it again tomorrow when I send out your your slide handout.
+But what I've been very clear in my advice to people is, if the Advertising Standards Agency says you must not say Say something, then you can't do it.
+If the Advertising Standards Agency is less clear about it.
+And what they say is you mustn't say anything unless you've got evidence to support it.
+Well, you might choose to determine that your own experience constitutes evidence, which I suspect they wouldn't accept that I know the answer to this question, but I'm choosing my words word carefully.
+They might choose that that's not sufficient.
+But all they can do is tell you to take it down from your website, they can't do anything else.
+So to some extent, I would be guite liberal with what I said on my own website, as long as I had checked that it wasn't forbidden by the Advertising Standards Agency.
+And I That doesn't mean to say we can't just go to extremes, but there are things you can say which I think we're all frightened about.
+Because lots of people as you say, more chiropractors and osteopaths, but both professions were hit quite nastily by the whole Simon Singh persecution of manual therapists, for whatever reason he did that.
 And sooner or later, we will have evidence to support what we do.
-But yeah, I personally would take a few liberties with my website, as long as it wasn't contravening what they said.
-Sorry, that was a long winded rant to say not ignore them, but be reasonable about what you say.
+But yeah, I would, I personally would take a few liberties with my website, as long as it wasn't contravening what they said, Sorry, it was a long winded rant to say not ignore them.
+But you know, be reasonable at what you say.

-I think I have a couple of slides where I talk about the concept of the dictator we talked about earlier before, and I don't know whether it came up before.
-But I think you just need to be a bit inventive.
-So in 2018, I thought, okay, I wanted to do something for the the World Spine day.
+I think you you have a couple of slides where I talk about, well, about the concept of the dictator we talked about earlier before, and I don't know whether we can cut up before.
+But But I think if you, you just need to be a bit inventive.
+So in 2018, I thought, okay, I wanted to do something for the the world spine day.
 And I talked to my daughter about it.
-And we thought, well, why don't we find chiropractors around the world and we created a concept called Chiro Global.
-And we found chiropractors literally around the world, from Japan to Brazil, to America to...

-Before we go on to that, can I just take you back to that thing about the dictator?
-What do you mean by a dictator?
+And we thought, Well, why don't we find chiropractors around the world and we created a concept called Cairo global.
+And we found chiropractors literally around the world, from Japan to Brazil, to America to before we go on to that, can I just take you back to that thing about the dictator?
+What do you mean by a dictator, okay.